Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 In other words, your success in the program is contingent on doing exactly what the person above you is doing, which sounds an awful lot like a pyramid scheme.

 And the crazy part of it is: some coaches who use this approach are teaching that making someone have to rise to the occasion for such fees is actually for the client’s own good.
 The terminology they use is that this is “in service of” their clients.
-It’s essentially copping that they’re teaching people to care more about themselves than their customer, which is the opposite of a professional and a fiduciary.

 At other times, it’s just the same people trading large sums back and forth.
 That happens when attorneys share fees on multiple cases, however, there are ethical speed bumps in place to make sure this doesn’t happen in a closed universe without recourse to the person who ultimately matters: the client.